Chief: Family DNA leads police to mother who abandoned baby

 Authorities still don’t know why the baby was abandoned.

-“We grieve the loss of what could have been — all the firsts Julie Valentine couldn’t experience,” said Shauna Galloway-Williams, executive director of the Julie Valentine Center.

-The center to help victims of sexual assault and child abuse in Greenville was renamed for the abandoned baby in 2011.
+“We grieve the loss of what could have been — all the firsts Julie Valentine couldn’t experience,” said Shauna Galloway-Williams, executive director of the Julie Valentine Center, which helps victims of sexual assault and child abuse in Greenville.

-Miller said DNA testing and other modern technology has been a boon to helping solve cold cases.
-He said he has no problems with using DNA from genealogy sites to help put criminals behind bars and give some comfort to people who have been hurt by unsolved cases for decades.

 Follow Jeffrey Collins on Twitter at https://twitter.com/JSCollinsAP .
 Read his work at https://apnews.com/search/jeffrey%20collins

-Note: This story has been corrected to show the baby’s first reference is ‘Julie’ throughout.